chromium/subspace/PRINCIPLES.md

     * Would like to extend this to Copy and Move constructors too, through Clone and Move methods.
 Implementation details required.
-    * Write a `::from(x)` constructing method to implement `sus::concepts::from::From` when the type is constructed from another type.
+    * Write a `::from(x)` constructing method to implement `sus::construct::From` when the type is constructed from another type.
     * Exception granted for closure types (Fn, FnMut, FnOnce) because
         1. the construction does not do work, it stores a pointer, or the output